 Residency application photos should be in business attire.
 Please avoid having anything in the background.
 The photo specs are: 2 ½ x 3 ½ inches with a 350 dpi.
-The Office of Student Affairs strongly recommends that you provide a professional photo for your application.
+The Office of Medical Student Affairs strongly recommends that you provide a professional photo for your application.
 Professional photos can be obtained from Path Photo at Johns Hopkins for a nominal fee.
-For more information about Path Photo, please visit - http://photography.jhu.edu/ or contact their office at (410)-955-3843.
+For more information about Path Photo, please visit their website or contact their office at (410)-955-3843.

-In August of your fourth year (based on academic year), the Office of Student Affairs will reach out to you to remind you to review your medical student transcript so that all outstanding grades have been obtained and entered on your transcript.
 In early to mid-September of your fourth year (based on academic year), your transcript will be upload to the ERAS system as well as other residency application programs.
-Each student will approve a student copy of their transcript before the transcript is uploaded.
+Each medical student will approve a student copy of their transcript before the transcript is uploaded.

-The Office of Student Affairs will contact you in April/May of your third year (based on academic year) to find out what specialty you plan to apply to for the residency application process.
+The Office of Medical Student Affairs will contact you in April/May of your third year (based on academic year) to find out what specialty you plan to apply to for the residency application process.
 Once this information is collected, the deans will determine whom will be writing your deans letter (MSPE).
-You will then be contacted by the Office of Student Affairs to set up a time to meet with the dean that is writing your letter.
-More details will be provided at the information session (typically in February of your third year – based on academic year).
+You will then be contacted by the Office of Medical Student Affairs to set up a time to meet with the dean that is writing your letter.
+More details will be provided at the information session (typically in late January or early February of your third year – based on academic year).

 For more information, please visit: